- Oops!Something went wrong.Please try again later.

 SPLV in Focus

 This ETF provides exposure to stocks with the lowest realized volatility over the past 12 months.
-It has a well-diversified portfolio with key holdings in utilities, real estate and financials.
+It has a well-diversified portfolio with key holdings in utilities, financials and real estate.
 The fund charges 25 bps in annual fees (read: all the Large Cap Blend ETFs here).

 Why the Move?

-The low-volatility corner of the broader market has been an area to watch lately given heightened market volatility due to the outbreak of coronavirus.
+The low-volatility corner of the broader market has been an area to watch lately given the heightened market volatility due to U.S.-China trade gyrations.
 This is because these products have the potential to outpace the broader market in bearish conditions or in an uncertain environment, providing significant protection to the portfolio.
 The low-volatility funds include more stable stocks that have experienced the least price movement in their portfolio.
 Further, these are allocated primarily to defensive sectors that usually have a higher distribution yield than the broader markets.

 More Gains Ahead?

-Currently, SPLV has a Zacks ETF Rank #2 (Buy) with a Medium risk outlook, suggesting continued outperformance in the months ahead.
-Further, many of the segments that make up this ETF have a strong Zacks Industry Rank.
+Currently, SPLV has a Zacks ETF Rank #3 (Hold) with a Medium risk outlook.
+Therefore, it is hard to get a handle on its future returns one way or the other.
+However, many of the segments that make up this ETF have a strong Zacks Industry Rank.
 So, there is definitely some promise for those who want to ride this surging ETF a little further.

 Want key ETF info delivered straight to your inbox?

 Zacks’ free Fund Newsletter will brief you on top news and analysis, as well as top-performing ETFs, each week.
 Get it free >>